fubar2/treeval_gal/README.md

 ![image](https://github.com/fubar2/treeval_gal/assets/6016266/8e03a285-efba-49e9-840e-cf9dbfb6b4ec)

-Now does 10 track types - any of these datatypes in a Galaxy history or workflow can be added as a track to a JBrowse instance.
+Now does 10 track types - any of these datatypes in a Galaxy history or workflow can be added as a track to a JBrowse2 instance.
 Outputs are immediately viewable in Galaxy.
-The JBrowse2 directory can be archived and downloaded for local viewing using a provided tiny python web server.
+The JBrowse2 directory can be downloaded as a zip file, for local unzipping and viewing using a provided tiny python web server.
+These can also be served using any byte-range request static web server.
 They tend to be huge - GB in size, with the reference and all tracks in compressed and indexed formats.

     bam
     bed